 PwC Switzerland is fighting for Switzerland's bee population.
-We have been supporting the Geneva start-up BEES4YOU since 2015.
+We have supported the Geneva start-up BEES4YOU for eight years.
+Since January 2024, APIDAE took over the management of our hives.
 Our goal is to raise awareness among our staff and Swiss society about how important and irreplaceable honey bees and wild bees are.
 The survival of these pollen and nectar-collecting creatures is essential for a healthy ecosystem and for biodiversity to thrive.

 Did you know that around a third of our food only grows because it is pollinated by bees and other insects?
 Honey and wild bees account for an estimated 80% of this pollination.
 So it's alarming to learn that in less than 60 years more than half of the bee population has disappeared.
-PwC Switzerland already decided a couple of years ago to do something about it and, together with the BEES4YOU organisation, has taken concrete measures in Geneva to protect Switzerland's bees.
+PwC Switzerland already decided a couple of years ago to do something about it and, together with the BEES4YOU organisation, and now with APIDAE, has taken concrete measures in Geneva to protect Switzerland's bees.